200-RYT® Dhvani Yoga Teacher Training

 Founder of 365 Well Yoga Instructor School and the RYT® 200 Hour Dhvani Yoga Teacher Training.

 Escape to Taos, NM and develop a deep and rewarding life long practice of Yoga!
-Over 6 months, we will meet every other weekend for 12 weekend workshops that take place on Saturdays and Sundays from 11-6 at the 365 Well Studio from January through August 2020.
+Over eight months, we will meet for 12 weekend workshops that take place on Saturdays and Sundays from 11-6 at the 365 Well Studio from January through August 2020.

 200 Hour RYT® Dhvani Yoga Teacher Training Overview